 “I look forward to watching [Valles] build connections and become part of what makes St. Mike’s the special community that I have grown to love and respect,” said Doug Babcock, adjunct professor and former director of public safety.

 Babcock, who currently works for public safety at Dartmouth College, knew Valles several years ago when he worked at Marlboro.

 “He is a calm and thoughtful leader with an extensive background in public safety and a commitment to community engagement,” Babcock said.

 Fr.
-Marcel Rainville ’67, S.S.E. met Valles at an Edmundite dinner a few weeks ago.
+Marcel Rainville ’67 met Valles at an Edmundite dinner a few weeks ago, he said.